intel/openvino-ai-plugins-gimp/README.md

 For detailed steps and tips please refer to [Linux Installation Guide](./Docs/linux_install_guide.md).

 # OpenVINO™ Image Generator Plugin with Stable Diffusion
+#### Power Mode is enabled for int8 SD models and systems that has a "NPU" only
 #### A. Prompt to Image
 1. Create or choose a layer
 2. Select Stable Diffusion from the drop down list in layers -> OpenVINO-AI-Plugins